In Excel 2010, the STDEVP function has been replaced by the STDEV.P function, which has improved accuracy.

 The syntax of the function is:

 where the arguments, number1, [number2], etc, are one or more numeric values, arrays of values, or references to cells containing values.

 A company keeps a record of its monthly sales figures, over the last three years.
 These are stored in cells B3-B14, D3-D14 and F3-F14 of the spreadsheet on the right above spreadsheet.

 The standard deviation of the three years' sales figures is calculated in cell H3 of the spreadsheet.
-The formula for this, as shown in the formula bar, is:
+The formula for this, (shown in the spreadsheet formula bar), is:

-As shown in cell H3, the standard deviation for the 3 years of sales figures is 2,484.05
+As shown in cell H3, the standard deviation for the 3 years of sales figures is calculated to be 2,484.05